 The church is named after St Anthony (1195-1231), born Fernando Martins de Bulhoes.
 He studied theology and Latin from the age of 15 in his native Portugal and later joined the Franciscan order.
 He chose to live a life of prayer and was an eloquent speaker.
-A popular story involves him preaching to the fish when no one would listen to him.
+A popular story involves him preaching to the fish when no one would listen to him, much the same as St Francis preached to the birds.
 He died at the age of 36.
 After many years it was found that all that had survived of his body was his tongue.
 He is known word-wide as the finder of lost articles.
 This reputation started after an episode in his youth when he found the lost book of a friend.
 It is surprising to learn how many believers and non-believers alike have asked St Anthony to help them find things they have lost—and been successful!

 He was canonised in 1232, a year after his death, and proclaimed Doctor of the Church in 1946.

 A small iron chapel was the first place of worship for Catholics in Genoa Road at a cost of £407.
 The chapel opened on 25 October 1878.
 But the temporary structure soon fell into disrepair and soon a small brick-built church was in its place, the downstairs of which functioned as a school.
 That building is still there adjoining St Anthony’s Primary School.

 By 1924 Fr Frederick Read has raised £2,307 for a new Church to hold a growing congregation.
 It was a new priest, Father James Walters, who managed to complete the project.
 Building started in 1925 at a cost of £12,076.